neurolib-dev/neurolib/README.md

 search.initializeExploration()
 search.run()
 ```
 That's it!.
-You can now use the builtin functionality to read the simulation results from disk and do your analysis:
+You can now use the builtin functions to load the simulation results from disk and perform your analysis:

 ```python
 search.loadResults()